CentreForDigitalHumanities/Summer-School-2024/docs/assignment.md

 The goal of this assignment is to apply the concepts and tools learned in this summer school to a topic of your choice.
 You will work together to collect, analyze, and visualize data, and present your results to the group.

 ## Instructions
 1. **Choose a topic**: The first step is to choose a topic that interests you.
 This can be anything, as long as it is feasible to collect data on it.
-See the section below for some ideas.
+See the section [Ideas for topics](#ideas-for-topics) for some ideas.

     This step also involves defining a research question that you want to answer with your data.
 The question may change and evolve as you work on the project, but try to have a clear idea of what you want to achieve from the beginning.